Understanding relationship Counseling

 We all know romantic relationships are hard work.
-Research indicates that the average couple is unhappy for SIX YEARS before seeking couples therapy.
+Research indicates that the average couple is unhappy for SIX YEARS before seeking Relationship Counseling.
 In relationships, we often avoid taking action until things have become much more serious and may even be beyond repair.
-If you're part of a couple in distress, you may feel that there's no way out of your troubled relationship and myths about the low success rates of couples therapy and counseling only make your situation seem worse than it is.
+If you're part of a relationship in distress, you may feel that there's no way out of your troubled relationship and myths about the low success rates of relationship counseling only make your situation seem worse.

-Because so much of couples therapy involves focusing on problem areas, it's easy to lose sight of the other areas in which couples function effectively.
-The point of promoting strength is to help the couple derive more enjoyment out of their relationship.
-Therefore, the couples therapist also points out strengths in the relationship and build resilience particularly as therapy nears a close.
+Because so much of relationship therapy involves focusing on problem areas, it's easy to lose sight of the other areas in which relationships function effectively.
+The point of promoting strength is to help individuals derive more enjoyment out of their relationship.
+Therefore, the therapist also points out strengths in the relationship and builds resilience, particularly as therapy nears a close.

-Couples therapy is beneficial for any kind of relationship, whether partners are straight, gay, mixed-race, young, old, dating, engaged, or married.
+Counseling can be beneficial for any kind of relationship, regardless of age, race, sex, gender identity or expression, or sexual orientation.
 For example, a recently engaged couple may find premarital counseling an invaluable opportunity to address relationship expectations prior to getting married.
-Another couple, together 25 years, may discover that couples therapy is an effective way for them to regain a sense of excitement and romance in their relationship that has recently been lost.
-Couples therapy can be beneficial in resolving a current or ongoing problem, preventing an exacerbation of problems, or simply as a “check-up” for a normally happy couple who is experiencing a period of transition or increased stress.
+Another couple, together 25 years, may discover that Relationship Counseling is an effective way for them to regain a sense of excitement and romance in their relationship that has recently been lost.
+Relationship Counseling can be beneficial in resolving a current or ongoing problem, preventing an exacerbation of problems, or simply as a “check-up” for a normally happy couple who is experiencing a period of transition or increased stress.
 Common areas of concern addressed in couples therapy include issues with money, parenting, sex, infidelity, in-laws, chronic health issues, infertility, gambling, substance use, emotional distance, and frequent conflict.

-What if my spouse doesn't want marriage counseling?
+What if my spouse doesn't want to participate?

-If your spouse refuses to do couples therapy, but you want that outside help, then do marriage counseling on your own.
+If your spouse refuses to attend relationship counseling, but you want the outside help, we encourage you to attend counseling on your own.
 Just make the counselor aware that you are not there for individual therapy, but for marriage help.
-Another way to say it is: you are not the client, your marriage is.
-One may think that marital counseling only works when both husband and wife want to make their marriage work.
+Another way to say it is: you are not the client, your relationship is.
+One may think that relationship counseling only works when both parties want to make their marriage work.
 However, you can change your marital relationship (or any relationship) just by what you do and how you behave.
 It may take longer than if the other person was completely on board with making improvements.
 He/she might be suspicious, wondering what you’re up to, and may even actively resist your changes.
 Over time, though, your sincerity and non-judgmental approach to having a better relationship will affect your spouse in a positive way.

-People resist couples therapy for many reasons.
+People resist Relationship Counseling for many reasons.
 Having to talk about how your marriage isn’t working well to a stranger can arouse feelings of deep personal embarrassment.
 It can also put more distance between you and your spouse, and perhaps even permanently damage your relationship, if you force him/her into therapy.

 Will my counselor try to talk me into divorce?

-At DCTC, all of our therapists are very open minded and client centered.
+Our therapists are very open minded and client-centered.
 If you want to make your marriage work, we want to help you make your marriage work.
 If you are ready for divorce or trial separation, we want to support you through that.
 Relationships are very intricate experiences and no one else can understand your specific feelings over your relationship if they haven't lived it themselves.
 It is very easy for an outsider to say "oh, if that happened to me, I would leave."
 But, unless they have lived it, they don't know what they would do.
 We are completely unbiased and are here to help you work toward whatever goal you set for yourself.
-We have therapists at each of our locations: Uptown Dallas, Rockwall, Plano, and Denton Texas who are experienced in treating couples and relationship issues without pressure.
+We have therapists at each of our locations: Uptown Dallas, Rockwall, Plano, and Denton, Texas who are experienced in working with relationship issues without pressure.

-Can your therapists work with LGBTQ individuals and couples?
+Can your therapists work with LGBT individuals and Relationships?

-Yes, our therapists are highly trained to work with any type of relationship regardless of gender or race.
+Yes, our therapists are highly trained to work with any type of relationship regardless of gender, sex, sexual orientation, gender identity and/or expression.
 At DCTC we recognize the unique qualities and barriers an individual experiences in a LGBT relationship and we take those into consideration when providing treatment.
 There is no judgement regardless of the type of relationship you are in or wish to pursue.

-Regardless of if a couple decides to stay married, do a trial separation or file for divorce, children can benefit from parents ability to more effectively deal with any family issues.
-Children learn a lot form parents reaction to situations and counseling can teach parents how to handle issues in an appropriate manner.
+Regardless of if a couple decides to stay married, do a trial separation or file for divorce, children can benefit from their parents’ ability to more effectively deal with any family issues.
+Children learn from their parents by observing reactions to situations and counseling can teach parents how to handle issues in an appropriate manner.